Top 5 Must-See Urban Exploration Sites in Belgium

 Site Features

-• State of Disrepair: In ruins, with parts still standing.
+• State of disrepair: In ruins, with parts still standing.

 • Access: Relatively accessible, although some areas are dangerous.